Resource Center

 • Alcohol is not reimbursable

 While these rules are easy for humans to understand, they’re tricky to encode in software.
-Legacy systems rely on structured input fields - dates, dropdowns, number boxes, etc. - to extract and validate data.
+Limitations of Traditional Automation Legacy systems rely on structured input fields - dates, dropdowns, number boxes, etc. - to extract and validate data.
 These approaches struggle when inputs vary or include ambiguity.
 For example:

 • One user attaches a PDF receipt, another pastes in a screenshot